oyindonesia/oybayar-docs/source/includes/id/_sending-payments.md

 Expired | Card is expired or intentionally archived permanently.
 Rejected | Card is rejected by Approver.

 **Transaction Status**

 Transaction Status | Description
 ------ | -----------
-Successful | Card has been used for transaction successfully Failed | Transction was decline
+Successful | Card has been used for transaction successfully Failed | Transction was declined
+Reversal | Temporary hold on card is returned to card prior settlement

 ### How to Set Approver